 you must interrupt someone, you don’t hear someone, you sneeze/cough/hiccup, or you bump into someone.
 We all make these little missteps daily, so keep “excuse me” handy in your vocabulary.

-Tips for Moms: Teach your children to use Power Words.
-This takes a lot of reminding, positive reinforcement, and patience on your part, but it is worth the effort!
-Using Power Words should be part of your children’s everyday good habits.
+Teach your children to use Power Words.
+This takes reminding, positive reinforcement, and patience on your part, but it’s worth the effort!
+Using Power Words can become your children’s everyday good habits.

-Make using Power Words your everyday habit.
-You’ll show others you’re considerate, kind, intelligent and maybe even a little magical.
+And of course, let’s remember to use Power Words ourselves!
+Our children are watching and learning from us.
+Plus you’ll show others you’re considerate, kind, intelligent and maybe even a little magical.